 - On-the-ground ambassadors and street patrols that educate riders on safety and retrieve incorrectly parked e-scooters

-- Financing protective equipment for non-profit diving organizations that can help to clean up e-scooter debris in waterways
+- Financing protective equipment for non-profit diving organisations that can help to clean up e-scooter debris in waterways